saanvivi/BANDIT-writeup/README.md

 `file` to show type of file\
 `cat` reading a file\
 `exit` to exit the server\
-on using `cat readme`, you get a string which is the password for the next level.
+On using `cat readme`, you get a string which is the password for the next level.

 The password for the next level is: NH2SXQwcBdpmTEzi3bvBHMM9H66vVXjL